MicrosoftDocs/visualstudio-docs/mac/customizing-build-system.md

 ### Viewing the MSBuild file

-Locate the MSBuild file by right-clicking on your project name and selecting **Reveal in Finder**.
+Locate the MSBuild file by select and hold (or right-click) ing on your project name and selecting **Reveal in Finder**.
 The finder window displays all the files and folders related to your project, including the `.csproj` file, as illustrated in the following image:

 ![csproj location in Finder](media/customizing-build-system-image1.png)

-To display the `.csproj` in a new tab in Visual Studio for Mac, right-click on your project name and browse to **Tools > Edit File**:
+To display the `.csproj` in a new tab in Visual Studio for Mac, select and hold (or right-click) on your project name and browse to **Tools > Edit File**:

 ![opening the csproj in the source editor](media/customizing-build-system-image2.png)